joneill129/tic-tac-toe/README.md

 # Tic-Tac-Toe

-This was our first introduction to game logic and building with Javascript
+This was our first introduction to applying game logic and building with Javascript

 # Technologies Used